hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_pytest/guide_test_executor.md

 **Functions:**

 - `test_get_webelement_by_locator_single_element`: A test function that checks the behavior of the `get_webelement_by_locator` method when a single element is found.
-The test case is illustrated in detail within the code.
+The test case is illuStarted in detail within the code.
 - `test_get_attribute_by_locator`: A test case for retrieving attributes from a web element.
-The test verifies if the `get_attribute_by_locator` method correctly fetches the attribute, illustrating various cases and asserts using the Selenium WebDriver, and `MagicMock` in the test cases.
+The test verifies if the `get_attribute_by_locator` method correctly fetches the attribute, illuStarting various cases and asserts using the Selenium WebDriver, and `MagicMock` in the test cases.
 - `test_send_message`: A test case covering the `send_message` method.
 It checks if the message is sent correctly to the element and handles typing speed options.
 The testing code accurately simulates sending a message, and then verifies that expected calls are made to the WebDriver, and asserts that the correct results are achieved.
 - `test_send_message_typing_speed`: Verifies correct typing speed implementation.